 Difference Between CPA vs CMA

 Accountancy or Finance can be termed as the blood of any Business.
-Be it a small firm or an MNC employing million people, with its presence across the Globe, the business needs Accountants to maintain the day to day transactions related to money.
-Right from Revenue generations to all petty and Capital intensive expenditures, the Accountant is liable for the accountability of each and every transactions.
+Be it a small firm or an MNC employing million people, with its presence across the Globe, the business needs Accountants to maintain the day-to-day transactions related to money.
+Right from Revenue generations to all petty and Capital intensive expenditures, the Accountant is liable for the accountability of each and every transaction.
 Thus a whole Finance requires Accountants with special training that could summarize the procedures and train new Accountants for maintaining the books on a regular basis.
 Thus, a Commerce Graduate with decent knowledge in Accounts needs the extra knowledge to maintain in a procedural way so that proper interpretations can be made to know the Business flow and each & every nooks and corner of the Business.
-It helps the Investors, the management board to know the exact situation of the Business and the necessary steps that should be taken to improvise certain course.
+It helps the Investors, the management board to know the exact situation of the Business and the necessary steps that should be taken to improvise certain courses.

 Across the Globe, all the successful Business houses implemented several procedures to identify problems within a business and apply proper module so that the Business should run properly and in longer-term improvise from its earlier mistakes.

 On the other hand, CPAs are the authorized persons who could conduct Audit at Federal and State levels and guide other Business units as Consultants regarding the legal regulatory framework.
 They are the ones who could handle the income tax for individuals and for other small and midsized firms.